4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 SSL itself has 2 sublayers to consider

 - ###### Handshake Layer
+	- **Terminology:**
+		- **Connection:** A live communication channel
+		- **Session:** A set of cryptography parameters, can be reused in another connection or renewed without interrupting connection.
+Session state is defined by the record layer
 	- **Functionality:**
 		- Manages the authentication, key exchange, and negotiation of cryptographic parameters between the client and server.
 		- Establishes a secure communication channel before data exchange begins.